-If you invest less than you should then you are losing sale right?
+If you invest less than you should, then you are losing a sale right?
 You could have sold more products than you are doing right now.
 And if you are investing too much well then you will not get enough return on your investments.

 Google Adwords is suggesting your bids and your daily budget – but Google Adwords has no ideas of your Average-Order-Value (AOV) or your Close-Rate (CR) or your business model.